 After reading the word 5D printing, most of the guys think that what the hell is going on.
 How one dimension get adding to the new technology of printing?
 Today we need different and advanced technologies to make the final product more efficient with less manufacturing time.
 And 5D Printing is the best example.
 It having more advantages than 3D Printing.
-In this article, we will give you all the information about it.
+In this article, we will have all information about this printing technology.

 Overview of 3D, 4D & 5D printing.

 A few years ago, the world gets aware of 3d printing technology.
 It is an invention in the printing industry.
 In 3d printing, the object becomes stationary & the printing tool moves on three axes to create an object.
 With the help of the computerized CAD model, the object is created.

-In most of the sectors, the use of 3d printing technology is tremendous.
+In most sectors, the use of 3d printing technology is tremendous.
 It makes products with minimum time, with good efficiency, with good quality & having many advantages.
-Due to that world get habitual of the 3d printing technology.
+Due to that world get habitual of 3d printing technology.

-In recent years, the innovation of 4d printing is a new milestone.
-The use of 4D printing is more in the healthcare industry due to the use of many related applications.
 But 4D printing is slightly different from 3D printing.
-4D printed object can change their shape when it comes in contact with the external medium like flux, magnetic field & electricity, etc.
+4D printed object can change their color, function, and shape when it comes in contact with the external medium like flux, magnetic field & electricity, etc.